Past

 Once the Ord River Dam was completed, in early 1971, Lake Argyle began to fill more rapidly than anyone anticipated.
 The Homestead was dismantled stone by stone, stored in Kununurra, and rebuilt towards the end of the decade, 15km from its original position.
 In 1979 the building was opened as a museum, dedicated to the pioneering spirit of the Durack family.
 The Homestead is now managed by the Kununurra Visitor Centre and provides a wonderful opportunity for visitors to learn about the lives of the region’s early pioneers.

-Visit the homestead
+Visitors to the homestead

 Address